Pvt. Daniel Joseph Boni

 liberated by advancing American forces.

-In early October 1944, the Danny and almost 1800 other POWs were marched to the Port Area of Manila.
+In early October 1944, almost 1800 other POWs were marched to the Port Area of Manila.
 When his POW group arrived at the pier, the ship they where scheduled to sail on, the Hokusen Maru, was ready to sail, but some of the POWs in the detachment had not arrived at the pier.
-Another POW detachment had completely arrived, but their ship was not ready to sail.
+Another POW detachment, scheduled to sail on the Arisan Maru, had completely arrived, but their ship was not ready to sail.
 It was at that time that the Japanese made the decision that they switch POW detachments so the Hokusen Maru could sail.

 On October 11th the POWs boarded the Arisan Maru and 1800 prisoners were crammed into the first hold of the Arisan Maru which could hold 400 men.
 They were packed in so tightly that they could not move.
 Those POWs who had lain down in the wooden bunks along the haul could not sit up because the bunks were so close together.
 Eight large cans served as the washroom facilities for the POWs.